See some of the fun things

 The Fillmore Car Show is put on by the Old Capital Cruisers car club.
 It is held every year on the last weekend of June.
-The show kicks off with a cruise on Friday night, followed by the car show held at the Territorial Statehouse State Park on Saturday.
-Registration is 8-10 am on Saturday.
+The show kicks off with a Poker Run on Friday night, followed by the car show held at the Territorial Statehouse State Park on Saturday.
 Things get heated up with the Old Capital Cruisers annual burn-out competition.
 There are also raffle prizes (main prize is usually a new rifle), live DJ, trophies, food, vendors and car bash!

 The show is open to everyone and all kinds of cars, bikes and trucks!
 So come and join us for a fun time with some beautiful machines.

 Bring your tractor to enter into the show or join us to view the collection of machines.
 This event is held in conjunction with the Old Capitol Car Show & Burn Out Contest.
 Food-Music-Fun-Friends.
 Tons of shade trees to hang out and visit under.
 Stay all day!

 Come get muddy with us in Delta!

 Fourth of July festivities begin in Delta and Fillmore with early morning breakfasts, followed by Main Street parades that highlight a rural lifestyle.
 After the parades, patriotic programs are held in the park, complete with speeches, songs and talent shows.

 Games, entertainment, free swimming and other activities fill the afternoon in both communities.
 Fireworks at the Fillmore Fairgrounds are scheduled for dusk.